ledanghuy1811/cosmos-config-for-multi-validators/README.md

 ## 3. Create keys for your nodes

-Cosmos SDK will automatically create a binary cli, and we can use it as a command: `appd`
+Cosmos SDK will automatically create a binary cli, and we can use it as a command: `appd` Please make sure to check your default keyring on client.toml.
+If it is "os", the folder "keyring" will not show up.
 ```
 appd keys add <key-name-1>
 appd keys add <key-name-2>